Transaction Cost Economics

 Trust in Professional Accountants

 Trust in professional accounting entails that the manager of a firm expects professional accountants to be trained professionals who are adept at their job, perform consistently, and are fair in all of their dealings.
-Trust is an essential element of the deal and avoids any chances of opportunistic behavior by both parties.
+Trust is an essential element of the deal and avoids opportunistic behavior by both parties.